Nvidia Ampere: everything you need to know about Nvidia’s RTX 3070, 3080 and 3090 GPUs

 RTX 3090 specs:

-- 36 shader TFLOPS
+- Shader TFLOPS: 36

-- 69 RT-TFLOPS
+- RT-TFLOPS: 69

-- 285 Tensor-TFLOPS
+- Tensor-TFLOPS: 285

 RTX 3080 specs:

-- 30 shader TFLOPS
+- Shader TFLOPS: 30

-- 58 RT-TFLOPS
+- RT-TFLOPS: 58

-- 238 Tensor-TFLOPS
+- Tensor-TFLOPS: 238

 RTX 3070 specs:

-- 20 shader TFLOPS
+- Shader TFLOPS: 20

-- 40 RT-TFLOPS
+- RT-TFLOPS: 40

-- 163 Tensor-TFLOPS
+- Tensor-TFLOPS 163

 To help put those numbers into at least a little bit of perspective, Nvidia also showed off this handy chart, detailing where their new RTX 3070 and RTX 3080 cards sit alongside their current 20-series siblings, and even Nvidia’s older GTX 10 series.